-Upon lodging an application for international protection, the applicant first fills out an application form and is given a short interview conducted either by an international protection officer, or an immigration official - depending on where the application is lodged.
+Upon lodging an application for international protection, the applicant first fills out an application form and is given a short interview conducted either by an international protection officer, or by an immigration official - depending on where the application is lodged.

 Under Section 21 IPA an application for international protection may be found inadmissible and a recommendation shall be made to the Minister by an international protection officer to this effect.
-Inadmissibility decisions are made on the grounds that another Member State has granted refugee status or subsidiary protection status to that person, or a country other than a Member State is considered to be a "first country of asylum" for that person.37 A person has the right to an appeal to the International Protection Appeals Tribunal (IPAT) regarding an inadmissibility decision.
+Inadmissibility decisions are made on the grounds that another Member State has granted refugee status or subsidiary protection status to that person, or a country other than a Member State is considered to be a "first country of asylum" for that person.
+53 A person has the right to an appeal to the International Protection Appeals Tribunal (IPAT) regarding an inadmissibility decision.

-Upon presenting at the IPO, the applicant is given a more in-depth application form, entitled 'Application for International Protection Questionnaire', which must be completed and returned by a specified time and date.
+Upon presenting at the IPO, the applicant is given a more in-depth application form, entitled 'Application for International Protection Questionnaire, which must be completed and returned by a specified time and date.
 The deadline for submission of the Questionnaire is non-statutory and extensions of time for submission of the document can be sought if necessary, at the discretion of the IPO.
-Applicants are also provided with a detailed information booklet explaining key terms and processes associated with the international protection status determination process in Ireland.38
+Applicants are also provided with a detailed information booklet explaining key terms and processes associated with the international protection status determination process in Ireland.54

-The application questionnaire shall include, as held in Section 15(5) IPA, all relevant information pertaining to the grounds for the application, as well as relevant information pertaining to permission to remain for the applicant, family reunification and right to reside for family members already present in the State, in case such considerations arise at later stages in the process.
+The application guestionnaire shall include, as held in Section 15(5) IPA, all relevant information pertaining to the grounds for the application, as well as relevant information pertaining to permission to remain for the applicant, family reunification and right to reside for family members already present in the State, in case such considerations arise at later stages in the process.
 The information provided in the detailed application form will be duly considered throughout the assessment of the application, including in the applicant's substantive interview.
-Given the weight afforded to information provided in this questionnaire in determining the outcome of a person's application, the IPO recommends that applicants seek legal advice before completing the questionnaire.39 In this respect, the information booklet contains information on the services of the State-funded Legal Aid Board, operating out of the Legal Aid Board, that can provide legal advice on the international protection process.
+Given the weight afforded to information provided in this questionnaire in determining the outcome of a person's application, the IPO recommends that applicants seek legal advice before completing the questionnaire.55 In this respect, the information booklet contains information on the services of the State-funded Legal Aid Board, operating out of the Legal Aid Board, that can provide legal advice on the international protection process.
 However, the extent to which the Legal Aid Board is able to assist with completion of application questionnaires is unclear.
-To date, the Irish Refugee Council's Information and Referral Service and Law Centre has assisted with the completion of approximately 318 applications for international protection questionnaires (involving appointments of three-five hours, depending on the case) since the rollout of the legislation in January 2017.
+To date, the Irish Refugee Council's Information and Referral Service and Law Centre assisted with the completion of approximately 318 applications for international protection questionnaires (involving appointments of three-five hours, depending on the case) since the rollout of the legislation in January 2017.
+Throughout 2021, the Law Centre provided ongoing representation to 180 clients in the international protection process.
+23 clients were recognised as refugees, while 10 received positive permission to remain decisions.